himanshu38885/ScrapeDeployonWeb/README.md

 - Access this on web using http://systemip:5000

+- I am using an env. variable to target the website(https://medium.com/) for scraping and we can change this url with any other site that following a compatible structure.

 NOTE: To access this application on the web, we have to add a security group rule to allow traffic on port 5000.
 Type:custom TCP,Protocol:TCP, Port range :5000. and check the firewall setting in VM before checking the output.